One-Nexus/Synergy/README.md

 </div>
 ```

 We can now easily create a dark header by setting the "dark" option to "true".
-Alternatively, we can add a modifier of "dark" to our header, regardless of the settings value:
+Alternatively, we can add a modifier of "dark" to our header, regardless of the setting's value:

 ```html
 <div class="header-dark">